-- (A) Plan and prepare meals, including special diet menus; cleanup after meals; - (B) Wash dishes, pots, pans and utensils; - (C) Clean kitchen counters, cupboards and appliances, including oven, surface burners and inside refrigerator; - (D) Clean bathroom fixtures; - (E) Make beds and change sheets; - (F) Sweep, vacuum and scrub floors; - (G) Tidy and dust the home; - (H) Launder clothes and linens; - (I) Iron and mend clothes: - (J) Wash inside windows and clean venetian blinds that are within reach without climbing; - (K) Bag trash inside the home and put it out for pick up; - (L) Shop for essential items (for example, groceries, cleaning supplies, etc.); - (M) Perform essential errands (for example, obtain food stamps, pick up medication, post mail, etc.); - (N) Read and write essential correspondence for blind, illiterate or physically impaired clients; and - (O) Instruct the client in ways to become self-sufficient in performing household tasks. - (8) Optional homemaker services are household tasks necessary to maintain a safe and habitable home environment provided intermittently as needed by a trained homemaker.
-Optional homemaker services include the following activities: - (A) Wash walls and woodwork; - (B) Clean closets, basements and attics; - (C) Shampoo rugs; - (D) Air mattresses and bedding; - (E) Spray for insects within the home with over-the-counter supplies; - (F) Provide rodent control within the home (for example, setting traps and putting out over-the-counter supplies); - (G) Wash or change curtains, drapes, or both; - (H) Wash inside windows, clean blinds, or both, which require climbing; and - (I) Bag outside trash. - (9) The range of homemaker and respite activities the in-home worker provides is mutually determined by the provider agency and the client. - (10) Basic personal care services are maintenance services provided to a client in the individual's residence to assist with the activities of daily living.
+- (A) Plan and prepare meals, including special diet menus and perform cleanup after meals; - (B) Wash dishes, pots, pans and utensils; - (C) Clean kitchen counters, cupboards and appliances, including oven, surface burners and inside refrigerator; - (D) Clean bathroom fixtures; - (E) Make beds and change sheets; - (F) Sweep, vacuum and scrub floors; - (G) Tidy and dust the home; - (H) Launder clothes and linens; - (I) Iron and mend clothes; - (J) Wash inside windows and clean blinds that are within reach without climbing; - (K) Bag trash inside the home and put it out for pick up; - (L) Shop for essential items (for example, groceries, cleaning supplies, etc.); - (M) Perform essential errands (for example, pick up medication, post mail, etc.); - (N) Read and write essential correspondence for blind, illiterate or physically impaired clients; and - (O) Instruct the client in ways to become self-sufficient in performing household tasks. - (8) Chore services are short-term, intermittent tasks necessary to maintain a clean, safe, sanitary and habitable home environment and determined by the division to be critical in maintaining the client's health and safety.
+Chore services shall be provided only when the client or other household member is incapable of performing or financially providing for them, and when no other relative, caregiver, landlord, community or volunteer agency, or third party payor is capable of or responsible for providing such tasks.
+Chore services include the following activities: - (A) Wash walls and woodwork; - (B) Clean closets, basements and attics; - (C) Shampoo rugs; - (D) Air mattresses and bedding; - (E) Spray for insects within the home with over-the-counter supplies; and - (F) Provide rodent control within the home (for example, setting traps and putting out over-the-counter supplies). - (9) The range of homemaker, chore, and respite activities the in-home worker provides is mutually determined by the provider agency and the client. - (10) Basic personal care services are maintenance services provided to a client in the individual's residence to assist with the activities of daily living.
 Regulations for personal care are filed at 13 CSR 70-91.010.